ArianAmani/arianamani.github.io/content/authors/admin/_index.md

   #   url: https://www.uniroma1.it/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Computer Science student at the Sapienza University of Rome, studying, working on, and researching deep learning applications in Life Sciences such as Single-Cell Genomics and Drug Discovery with a focus on Generative Models as a remote research assistant at the Wellcome Sanger Institute.
+bio: I am a Computer Science student/researcher at the Sapienza University of Rome, studying, working on, and researching deep learning applications in Life Sciences such as Single-Cell Genomics and Drug Discovery with a focus on Generative Models as a remote research assistant at the Wellcome Sanger Institute.

 # Interests to show in About widget
 interests: